My mother was an oyster fanatic. Oysters were her favorite food in any form from raw to stewed, baked or broiled, and even nestled in casseroles.

-Oysters have been consumed in New England for thousands of years.
+Oysters have been consumed in New England for thousands of years, a staple of the native diet.
 If you are traveling to our neck of the woods and want to see something really striking, head to the Damariscotta River estuary which has a remarkable oyster shell midden (mound) one of hundreds in the state, that were shell dumps reaching up to 30-feet high, some with oysters a foot long.
 That’s a lot of bivalve consumption.

 Let the flavor shine

 I like oysters with as little added to them as possible.
 Mother ate them raw with a little drizzle of fresh lemon, and they are pretty perfect just like that.
 When cooked, butter, lemon, parsley, and perhaps a little hot sauce is all you need.

 I’ve sprinkled a little breadcrumbs on these for texture.
 If you want these for a pretty appetizer for a party, add more breadcrumbs to the butter mixture so you can fill up the shells.

 If you are not ready to eat your oysters raw, start with a simple broiled or grilled presentation.
 Once the oysters are shucked, the dish is really quick to put together and cook.

 Dash of hot sauce